VGokulan/Basic-Machine-Learning/README.md

 # Machine-Learning
-A repository of Machine Learning Techniques
+A repository of Basic Machine Learning Techniques